slopezpereyra/slopezpereyra.github.io/_posts/2025-11-18-CrossCorrelation.md

 might indicate *not* coordinated activity but rather the simultaneous reception of a signal from a third source.
 This is termed *volume conduction* and is considered an artifact, because it creates spurious correlation between two records.
-A single electrical source within the brain is detected simultaneously by multiple source with zero phase lag, and any co-spectrum based analysis would be fooled into finding an interaction between them.

 For this reason, an alternative strategy is to ignore not the quad-spectrum but the co-spectrum all-together.
-This is the purpose of what is termed *weighted Phase Lag Index* (wPLI).
+For instance, this is the purpose of what is termed *weighted Phase Lag Index* (wPLI).

 The wPLI ignores the magnitude of the delay and looks only at the asymmetry of the phase distribution across many observations.
 To compute it, we split our